leaherb/CLSearch/README.md

 python search.py
 ```

-3. Search results are saved to a database, currently a file called **database.JSON**.
+> Search results are saved to a database, currently hardcoded to a file named **database.JSON**.
 If there is no existing database file, one will be created.

 ## Project Status

-This project a work in progress.
+This project is a work in progress.

   * An interface for building named searches would be a welcome addition.
-  * No analysis functions provided for analyzing the database.
-  * An alert notifications module is not completed.

 ## How to Contribute

-I strongly encourage you to submit pull requests to make improvements to this project.
+I encourage you to submit pull requests to help make improvements to this project.
+Consider opening an Issue so we can discuss your ideas.

 Please use the [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/), and follow the "fork-and-pull" Git workflow: